Metin1558/organoid-oi/README.md

 ## Validation

 47 tests across 6 suites — all passing as of v3.1.
 Runtime ~2 s, deterministic.
+These tests validate that each **mechanism** behaves as specified (STDP direction, decoder update rule, blanking, homeostatic timing).
+They do not and cannot validate that a given **task** is learnable by the framework — that is a property of the task and architecture together, and is what the search described above is for.

 | Suite | Tests | What is tested |
 |-------|-------|----------------|